Top 15 Benefits Of Total Quality Management (TQM)

 Customisation and Personalisation

-As customers increasingly demand personalised products and services, TQM will adapt to ensure that processes can efficiently handle customization while maintaining high quality.
+As customers increasingly demand personalised products and services, TQM will adapt to ensure that processes can efficiently handle customisation while maintaining high quality.

 Enhanced Training Programs

 Continuous training and development will be pivotal.
-Organisations will need to implement comprehensive training programs that keep pace with technological advancements and evolving quality standards.
+Organisations must implement comprehensive training programs that keep pace with technological advancements and evolving quality standards.

 Lean and Agile Methodologies

 The integration of Lean and Agile methodologies with TQM will become more prevalent.
-These methodologies complement TQM by focusing on waste reduction, efficiency, and rapid response to changes.
+These methodologies complement TQM by focusing on waste reduction, efficiency, and rapid change response.

 Regulatory Compliance and Risk Management